KennedyMungai/JSGame/README.md

 # JSGame

-A simple browser game in vanilla JS
+A simple browser game in vanilla JS using HTML and CSS for their purposes